Azure-Samples/nodejs-microservices/docs/workshop.md

 The first part of the script is similar to the build script, we set the bash options and change the current directory, but in addition we source the variables and secrets from the `.prod.env` file so that we can use them in the script.

 After that we prepare a few things:
-- We get the current commit SHA, so we can use it to tag our Docker images
+- We get the current commit [SHA](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms), so we can use it to tag our Docker images
 - We configure the Azure CLI to allow the silent installation of Azure CLI extensions, like the `containerapp` extension we'll use later

 Then we configure Docker to log into our private registry, so we can push our Docker images to it.

-Now let's add below the commands to our services:
+Now let's add below the commands to deploy our services:

 ```bash
 echo "Deploying settings-api..."